 6. Add cumin seeds and once they splutter add the curry leaves.
 You can omit the leaves if you don’t have them.
 I feel adding them adds a nice flavor to the recipe.

 7. Add garlic pieces and slit green chilies and cook them for a minute.

 8. Add the diced turmeric pieces and keep them on low flame.

 9. Add salt according to taste.
-I added about 2.5 tablespoons and them keep them for about 10-12 minutes.
+I added about 2.5 tablespoons and keep them for about 10-12 minutes.
 Stir constantly.

 10. After the pieces are cooked add lemon juice of about one lemon.
 You could add more if you like it to be tangier.

 11. Remove from heat and preserve in a glass container since it has lemon and turmeric tends to have a color too.

 Hope you love this Instant Kacchi Haldi ka Achar as much as I do.